srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

     | Location | **(US) East US** |
     | | |

-     You will receive the error under Region setting stating that Policy enforcement and Value does not meet requirements on resource, including the **Allowed locations** policy name.
+     You will receive the error message under the Region setting stating that Policy enforcement and Value does not meet requirements on resource, including the **Allowed locations** policy name.

      **Note**: Deployment ID can be obtained from the Environment Detail tab.